msinnema33/Game_of_Life/game-of-life/README.md

 [x] cell objects / components that have these props:

---> [x] current state (black == alive | white == dead)
+     [x] current state (black == alive | white == dead)

---> [x] clickable
+     [x] clickable

--------> [x] can be clicked to allow user to setup initial cell configuration
+     [x] can be clicked to allow user to setup initial cell configuration

--------> [ ] should NOT be clickable when simulation is running
+     [ ] should NOT be clickable when simulation is running

-[ ] cell objects should have these behaviours:
+[x] cell objects should have these behaviours:

----> [x] toggle state switch:
+     [x] toggle state switch:

--------> [x] switch between alive & dead either because:
+         [x] switch between alive & dead either because:

-------------> [x] user manually toggled cell before starting simulation
+         [x] user manually toggled cell before starting simulation

-------------> [x] simulation is running and the Rules of Life caused the cell to change state
+         [x] simulation is running and the Rules of Life caused the cell to change state

 [ ] text to display current generation # being displayed:

----> [ ] use a timeout function to build the next generation of cells & update the display at the chosen time interval
+     [ ] use a timeout function to build the next generation of cells & update the display at the chosen time interval

 [x] buttons to start and stop the simulation